November 2007 (Part 3)

 SELECTION OF QUESTIONS AND ANSWERS

-Firstly I would like to sincerely thank you for your all of your work in spreading genuine knowledge on the Shaolin arts.
+Firstly I would like to sincerely thank you for all your work in spreading genuine knowledge on the Shaolin arts.
 Your books and website have been an invaluable source of inspiration to me and many of my friends.

 — Max, England